johnnyb/k8s-example-cloud/README.md

 # Kubernetes Example Cluster

-This is the repository for the example cluster described in the book, "Cloud Native Applications with Docker and Kubernetes" by Jonathan Bartlett.
+This is the repository for the main example cluster described in the book, "Cloud Native Applications with Docker and Kubernetes" by Jonathan Bartlett.

 To run this cluster